Systematic light curve modelling of TDEs: statistical differences between the spectroscopic classes: Data analysis

-This mimics a reprocessing layer that can expand or contract with the instantaneous luminosity.
+is the semi-major axis of the material at peak fall-back rate.} This mimics a reprocessing layer that can expand or contract with the instantaneous luminosity. {As discussed by \citet{Mockler2019}, this allows us to remain agnostic about the heating mechanism (accretion or collisions), but does assume that all radiation is thermalised at the scale of the photosphere.
+This photosphere can form from disk-driven outflows \citep{Metzger2016,Nicholl2020,Parkinson2022} in the accretion-powered scenario, or shocks \citep{Lu2020} or unbound debris streams in a collision-powered scenario \citep{Jiang2016}.
+Our prior allows $R_{\rm ph}(t)$ to vary from the scale of the innermost stable circular orbit, appropriate for a very compact disk and atmosphere, up to 100 times the semi-major axis of the bound debris for typical Eddington ratios.}

 The emitted spectrum is assumed to be a blackbody, and the temperature is determined by the instantaneous luminosity and radius.
 Although TDE spectra are regularly approximated as a thermal continuum, our assumption of a simple blackbody photosphere is another important caveat to the model.

 \textsc{mosfit} assumes a Planck cosmology \citep{Planck2016} to calculate the distance to each TDE.
-We use the same priors in this study as in \citet{Mockler2019}, listed in Table \ref{tab:priors}, except where explicitly stated otherwise.
-Exceptions occur only for the time of disruption, which is poorly resolved by the data for some TDEs.
+We use the same priors in this study as in \citet{Mockler2019}, listed in Table \ref{tab:priors}, except {for the efficiency, which we broaden following \citet{Mockler2021}}.
+For some TDEs, we also shorten the prior on $t_0$, when the rise is poorly resolved -- such cases are noted in Table \ref{tab:tdes}.
 The posterior distributions of the model parameters are evaluated using dynamic nested sampling with \textsc{dynesty} \citep{Speagle2020}.
 Our likelihood function is:

-where $O_i$ and $M_i$ are the set of observed and model magnitudes, $\sigma_i$ are the observational uncertainties.
+where $O_i$ and $M_i$ are the set of observed and model magnitudes, and $\sigma_i$ are the observational uncertainties.
 All fits are run to convergence on the University of Birmingham BlueBEAR computing cluster.